Find-Friends-Team/find-friends-team/pikidex.md

 ## How to use application

-Tap on icon, it will change it state:
+Tap on icon, it will change its state:
 - none,
 - in progress (got pikmin and levelling friendship),
 - done (got four hearts of friendship).